 Copenhagen (30-31 July)

 Only the four, quad and double went to Copenhagen.
-As Maggie Phillips remembers it, her four and the quad needed to prove themselves to the Selectors before they made their a final decision about whether these two crews should be sent to the World Championships or not, although in hindsight she realises that the Selectors were probably reluctant to send just a pair and a double, especially as the Championships only in Amsterdam, and so not particularly expensive to attend.
+As Maggie Phillips remembers it, her four and the quad needed to prove themselves to the Selectors before they made their a final decision about whether these two crews should be sent to the World Championships or not, although in hindsight she realises that the Selectors were probably reluctant to send just a pair and a double, especially as the Championships were only in Amsterdam and so not particularly expensive to attend.

 Once again, the numbers of entries in all three women’s events was very low.